You may be asking: what are backlinks? How do they help with my Google search engine results page (SERP) ranking? Should I even care?

 Boosts Referral Traffic

 Referral traffic is traffic that comes to your site through means other than the Google SERP.
-If a visitor reaches your site through a backlink, then Google Analytics tracks that click as a referral visit to that second site (in this case, your website).
-Referral traffic is generally targeted and relevant, and has a lower bounce rate than other types of traffic.
+If a visitor reaches your site through a backlink, then Google Analytics tracks that click as a referral visit to your site.
+Referral traffic is generally more targeted and relevant and results in a lower bounce rate than other types of traffic.
 After all, a reader is actively choosing to click through.

 Positions Your Business as an Authority